andrew henderson menu

 The paradigm has shifted.

-It no longer makes sense to solely focus on the US and Europe as a place to invest, live, and travel.
+It no longer makes sense to focus solely on the US and Europe as a place to invest, live, and travel.

 Look at places like Mexico just south of the US border and you’ll see a country with ample opportunity for development.

-The governments of the world are slowly realizing that it’s mutually beneficial to work with each other because it opens up business and leisure opportunities and allows the countries to grow richer and enrich themselves with each other’s culture.
+That in turn opens up business and leisure opportunities and allows countries to grow richer and enrich themselves with each other’s cultures.

 Because of regulations like FATCA, whereby the US government forces financial institutions that deal with US citizens to report everything, many foreign banks have outright banned them from opening a bank account.